deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14677/index.md

 > </details>

-> Table 3 presents the F1-scores achieved by three different detectors (DeBERTa, Binoculars, and DetectGPT) on various datasets, highlighting their performance on English and multilingual texts.
+> Table 3 presents the F1-scores achieved by DeBERTa, Binoculars, and DetectGPT classifiers on various datasets for AI-generated text detection.

 {{< table-caption >}}